 There isn’t a bad room at Sausalito’s luxurious Inn Above Tide (from $425).
 All 33 rooms and suites have floor-to-ceiling sliding glass doors leading to furnished private decks with panoramic views of the city skyline and Angel Island.
 If you splurge for the 800-square-foot penthouse, which has a freestanding spa bathtub with bay views and a sitting area with a woodburning fireplace, you may want to move in permanently.
 If you decide to venture out, it’s just a quick stroll to the art galleries and restaurants in town.

 This bucolic vacation rental near Marshall includes a 150-year-old farmhouse and 166 acres of organic farmland; heifers graze in the fields behind the elegant white house (from $995) with room to sleep 10.
-The Straus family, who also own Straus Family Creamery, has been farming the land since 1941.
+The Straus family has been farming the land since 1941.
+One of the sons owns Straus Family Creamery, and while the ranch and dairy are separate businesses, guests have been known to find Straus creamery delights in the fridge.
 Guests have various activities at their fingertips: walking to a small beach for tide-pooling and kayaking or hiking the Tomales Point trail across the bay.
 But the well-equipped house, with its open kitchen, garden patio with barbecue, and a Steinway from 1910, has plenty of features to entertain you.

 Originally a 19th-century saloon, this Tomales landmark opened as a small inn and restaurant in 2018 (from $275).
 Owner Ted Wilson, who offered shelter to evacuees during the recent fires, ripped up carpets to reveal Douglas fir plank floors from the ’20s and added four guest rooms — including a large family suite — furnished with wrought iron beds, leather lounge chairs and vintage light fixtures.
 Restaurant and bar service has been moved to the patio for the time being, but the satisfying cuisine, courtesy of chef Austin Perkins, who formerly cooked at Nick’s Cove, remains top-notch.
 After exploring local creameries, hidden beaches and oyster farms, guests can tuck into a hearty meal like a bread bowl filled with seafood chowder.